 After some research we found that lightly scrubbing some Bar Keepers Friend with a soft scrub sponge actually removed most of the metal transfer.
 The key was the oxalic acid in the ingredients that broke down the metal marks.
 Success!

 Hard scrubbing did dull the coating some.
 We found that the key was light scrubbing of just the mark with the soft scrub pad and then a final light scrub with the sponge side did the trick.

 First things first.
 If your priorities are for a garage floor coating that will tend to look unblemished with a fairly new look for years to come, then this is not for you.
 HellFire® is not going to accomplish that task.

-However, if your priorities for a garage or workshop floor coating are for easy cleanup and overall protection than it is for decorative looks, then we think this could be a very good option.
+However, if your priorities for a garage or workshop floor coating are more for easy cleanup and overall protection than it is for decorative looks, then we think this could be a very good option.
 The link below is a quick video review by a happy Legacy Industrial customer who used HellFire for just that.

 HellFire® Concrete Coating is going to seal and protect your workshop and garage floor from strong chemicals, road salts, and abrasion while maintaining great heat resistance.
 It will be easy to clean and still maintain its performance under hard use.

 We feel that the cost of HellFire® is very reasonable for what you get as well.
 In fact, it currently costs less per gallon than its closest competitor, Rust Bullet.
 In addition, it’s less expensive than some high performing epoxy and polyurea systems as well.

 Lastly, the single-part moisture cured formulation makes it easy to apply with no worries about it afterwards.
 If at some point you want to restore the looks, all it takes is roughing up the surface with 120 grit sandpaper, wiping it down with denatured alcohol, and then apply a fresh coat.